Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 Example: "I wish someone had told me this before I wasted 6 months posting content nobody saw."

-Original Audio: The Long Game
+Original Audio: The Long Game Got Longer

-- Say something quotable in your Reel (a one-liner that encapsulates a big idea)
+- Say something quotable in your Reel — a one-liner that encapsulates a big idea

 Voiceover vs. Talking Head